the-zammers/the-caterers/WORKLOG.md

 - Implemented a dynamic stack system into C with stack.c and stack.h after much consideration over the merits of dynamic and static stack systems

 ### 5/24/2024

+- Implemented the unique commands for stacks that chef utilizes (Randomizing the stack and pushNSpacesDown)

+### 5/26/2024

+- Worked on debugging the many issues with the stack functions I implemented

+### 5/27/2024

+- Reworked other functions to actually function in the way they are supposed to (Fixed NSpacesDown to just push the top value down and not push a new value down for example)

+### 5/28/2024

+- Implemented the changes Z desired for stacks (With the Ingredient struct)

+### 5/29/2024

+- Worked to fix the randomize stack function which now does rearrange the stack but it is not random.

+### 5/31/2024

+-